Hot buttered rum: In popular culture

 Kenneth Roberts worked the drink into his story for the bestselling 1937 novel Northwest Passage, which some also attribute to the drink's renewed popularity in the 1940s.
-Wrote Roberts: “After a man’s had two—three drinks of hot buttered rum, he don’t shoot a catamount".
+Wrote Roberts: "After a man’s had two—three drinks of hot buttered rum, he don’t shoot a catamount".

 In White Christmas, Bob Wallace, played by Bing Crosby, reflects on the winter season in Vermont.
-Included in his list is "snow-covered slopes, skiing... hot buttered rum, light on the butter," just before starting the song "Snow" (sung by Crosby, Danny Kaye, Rosemary Clooney & Vera-Ellen).
+Included in his list is "snow-covered slopes, skiing... hot buttered rum, light on the butter," just before starting the song "Snow" (sung by Crosby, Danny Kaye, Rosemary Clooney and Vera-Ellen).
 Some celebrate January 17 as "Hot Buttered Rum Day".